Overview

 - Maintain brand consistency

-- Preview proposals with agency branding before sending
+- Preview Journeys with agency branding before sending

 - Check logo sizing and placement